ThibautHumblet/VRExperience/README.md

 ### Inverted sphere
 Normally, Unity renders its materials on the outside of an object.
 Because we want to make use of a 360° video, we need a solution.

 To render our video's, we will be making use of an inverted sphere.
 This is a fancy word to explain that we render our video on the inside of set sphere.
 We generate our sphere using an InvertedSphere.cs script.
-For the base of this scipt, we used mr. [Tom Peeters](https://github.com/tomptrs)' code.
-Because the code was not sufficient to our needs, we rewrote some pars of his code.
+For the base of this script, we used Mr. [Tom Peeters](https://github.com/tomptrs)' code.
+Because the code was not sufficient to our needs, we rewrote some parts of his code.

 We added a tag to check if the code was running in the Unity Editor or the built application.
-The inital code gave some nasty errors if we tried to build the application.
+The initial code gave some nasty errors if we tried to build the application.
 ````cs
 #if UNITY_EDITOR // <-- This simple line prevents the application from breaking if not in editor mode